12 Style Inspirations for DIY Refurbished Bookshelves

 Here’s a DIY bookcase that was made 20 years ago and recently refurbished with white chalk paint.
 Chalk paint gives furniture a distressed and antique look, perfect for some decorating styles.
 Learn how to finish and protect your chalk paint projects.

 If you find a perfectly sized bookshelf that needs a little TLC, try experimenting with different paints and painting techniques.
 This bookshelf is finished with a bright base coat and then has a top coat in a different hue.
 Milk paint can give your furniture a similar look.
-Check out these 11 ways to use old fashioned milk paint in your home.

 Photo: Courtesy of RusticFurnishings/Etsy